littleonesbookhub/littleonesbookhub/README.md

 1. Admin should be able to add a new book (title, author, description, image, age filter, availability)
 2. Admin should be able to update a book (title, author, description, image, age filter, availability)
 3. Admin should be able to delete a book

+## Mockups

+Mockups for this milestone [can be found here](https://drive.google.com/drive/folders/1PnfXQRYG3PIpBvnqew1rTyelSUqcuoki?usp=sharing).